The process for malting barley classification is described in the schematic below, with

 • Full accreditation is achieved after a second season’s successful evaluation.

-Varieties in the accreditation program will either be classified as “Malting Barley” if they pass the requirements of the program or be designated by the Grain Trade Australia (GTA) terminology applicable at the time of accreditation for non-malting barley if they fail to achieve malting barley accreditation.
+Varieties in the classification program will either be classified as “Malting Barley” if they pass the requirements of the program or be designated by the grain trading standard terminology applicable at the time for non-malting barley if they fail to achieve malting barley classification.

-All barley varieties are subject to the GTA Trading Standards upon delivery into a receival site.
+All barley varieties are subject to either the GTA Trading Standards or GIWA Grain Receival Standards upon delivery into a receival site.

 To top